CKs-Technology-News/PrivacyTools/NOPE.md

 - [Clementine](https://www.clementine-player.org/#news) – Outdated, latest real update was in 2016.
 - [Cloudflare hosted websites are critical](https://thetrichordist.com/2019/02/26/cloudflare-the-bad-the-worse-and-the-criminal-goldmansachs-ustreasury-ofac/)
 - [Cordless](https://github.com/Bios-Marcel/cordless) – Against Discord ToS, if you plan breaking ToS then use BetterDiscord instead.
-- [ControlD](https://controld.com) – Does not support DNSSEC, [check here for yourself](https://cmdns.dev.dns-oarc.net/).
+- [Control D](https://controld.com) – Does not support DNSSEC, [check here for yourself](https://cmdns.dev.dns-oarc.net/).
 - [Croc](https://github.com/schollz/croc) – Easily and securely send things from one computer to another.
 No expert ever heard of the encryption they are using, no audit and less documentation on the important parts.
 - [CutTheCord](https://gitdab.com/distok/cutthecord) – Distok CutTheCord: Modular Discord Android client mod.
 - [DarkMX](https://darkmx.app/) – A new decentralized communication app that utilizes Tor hidden services to allow you to easily have an anonymous, reliable, and censorship-resistant presence on the internet.
 The program is [closed source](https://darkmx.app/forum/53).
 An unofficial de-compiled version including arch package and source, for Linux only is available [here](https://aur.archlinux.org/packages/darkmx).
 - [Decs](https://app.decs.xyz/) – The All-In-One Workspace To Manage Code Snippets and Protect Sensitive Data.
 No end-to-end encryption, no 2FA etc.
 - [Disroot](https://disroot.org) – An online services provider based in the Netherlands.
+No 2FA, WebAuthn and other standards that are mandatory.
     - [Dismail](https://dismail.de/info.html#email) – You might need to contact the support via Jabber first.
 - [Discord](https://twitter.com/CKsTechNews/status/1497582269372014596) – Calls out entire nations to support terrorism, weird privacy policy, working with feds and much more.
+E.G. [Discord Trust and Safety Employee Abuses Administrative Power for Personal Gain](https://discord.news/trust-and-scam/).
 - [DiskCryptor](https://sourceforge.net/projects/diskcryptor/) has been discontinued.
 It’s last update was in September 2014.
 It is still available on SourceForge.
 - [Dot Browser](https://dothq.co) – The browser with privacy at heart.
 Based on Firefox with some additions, modifications.
 The reason it does not get listed is that there are rarely updates which is controversial enough when it comes to overall security, if you want to use it you basically need to install nightly builds.
 - [Duolingo](https://reports.exodus-privacy.eu.org/en/reports/com.duolingo/latest/)